KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 > Notice that the functions directory has been created with the nuxt files in it.

-## Add Firebase
+## Add Firebase to the project

-Firebase has a simple command line for generating everything we need.
+Like Git or NPM, Firebase CLI has its _init_ command to get everything you need quickly.

-Start by typing
+Launch the command

 ```bash
 firebase init